dronekit/dronekit-server/INSTALL.md

 To install on a new server

-* Install various dependencies apt-get install mysql-client mysql-server openjdk-7-jdk unzip build-essential uuid-dev nginx (you will be prompted to choose a root db psw)
+* Install various dependencies apt-get install mysql-client mysql-server openjdk-7-jdk unzip build-essential uuid-dev nginx python-pip python-numpy (you will be prompted to choose a root db psw)

+* Install tools needed for LogAnalyzer sudo pip install MAVProxy

 * Install lib ZeroMQ
 Ubuntu 14.04 or later